CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

    });
 ```

 Now we're ready to run our unit test.
-Run `yarn test:unit --watch` and leave it running for the remainder of this section.
+Run `yarn test:unit --watch`.
+The `--watch` flag means the test runner stays open, watching for changes to our files to rerun the tests.
+Leave it running for the remainder of this section.
 Jest will run our unit test, and we'll get the following error:

 ```sh
  FAIL  tests/unit/components/RestaurantList.spec.js